Planes (film): Plot

-Dusty Crophopper is a young crop duster plane who works at a cornfield in Propwash Junction, Minnesota, and practices aerobatic maneuvers in his spare time, dreaming of becoming a racer.
-His dreams are scorned by his boss, Leadbottom, and his forklift/mechanic friend, Dottie.
-However, he is supported by his fuel truck friend, Chug.
-Dusty and Chug train for qualifiers for the upcoming Wings Around the Globe Rally.
-On the night before the qualifiers, Dusty asks an elderly navy war plane named Skipper Riley to teach him how to fly well, but Skipper declines.
-Dusty qualifies for the race on a legal technicality, as one of the planes in the qualifiers was disqualified for using an illegal fuel intake.
+Dusty Crophopper, a young crop duster plane, works at a cornfield in Propwash Junction, Minnesota, and practices aerobatic maneuvers in his spare time.
+He dreams of becoming a racer but is scorned by his boss, Leadbottom, and his forklift mechanic friend, Dottie.
+However, he is supported by his fuel truck friend, Chug; Dusty and Chug train for qualifiers for the upcoming Wings Around the Globe Rally.
+On the night before the qualifiers, Dusty asks an elderly navy war plane named Skipper Riley to teach him to fly well, but Skipper declines.
+The next day, Dusty barely qualifies on a legal technicality.

-Skipper decides to mentor Dusty, and discovers Dusty has a fear of heights.
+Skipper eventually decides to mentor Dusty, and discovers Dusty has a fear of heights.
 With training complete, Dusty travels to New York City for the race.
 There, he befriends a Mexican racer named El Chupacabra, who falls in love with a French-Canadian racer named Rochelle but consistently fails to woo her.
-Three-time defending champion Ripslinger rudely dismisses Dusty.
+Three-time defending champion Ripslinger dismisses Dusty.
 Dusty falls in love with an Indian plane named Ishani, who becomes supportive of him.
 During the first leg of the race from New York to Iceland, Dusty's refusal to fly high causes him to finish in last place.

-During the second leg of the race to Germany, Dusty shows good sportsmanship by saving another racer, Bulldog, from crashing, winning Bulldog's respect but finishing last again.
+During the second leg of the race to Germany, Dusty shows good sportsmanship by saving another racer, Bulldog, from crashing, gaining his respect but finishing last again.
 After the third leg of the race to Agra in India, Ishani invites Dusty to fly around the Taj Mahal and advises him to fly low through the Himalayas by following some railroad tracks.
-After flying through a tunnel (and narrowly missing a train), Dusty is in first place at Upper Mustang in Nepal, but he is upset to discover that Ishani set him up in exchange for a new propeller from Ripslinger's team, and he shuns her.
+After flying through a tunnel, Dusty is in first place at Upper Mustang in Nepal, but he is upset to discover that Ishani set him up in exchange for a new propeller from Ripslinger's team, and he shuns her.